JamieChung/VanillaSEO/README.md

 Installation
 -----------
-1. Simply drop the VanillaSEO directory into your vanilla forum's plugin directory and enable in dashboard.
+1. Simply drop the “VanillaSEO” directory into your vanilla forum's plugin directory and enable in dashboard.

-2. Navigate to built in administration interface which can be found under Settings -> Search Engine Optimization.
+2. Navigate to the built in administration interface which can be found under Settings -> Search Engine Optimization.

 > You can edit these configurable items from the backend instead of "editing in the php file" like most other traditional vanilla plugins.

 Get Support and Make Contributions
 -----------
-- Fork a copy and make contributinos: https://github.com/JamieChung/VanillaSEO
+- Fork a copy and make contributions: https://github.com/JamieChung/VanillaSEO
 - Get support on twitter: http://www.twitter.com/jamiechung

-ChangeLog
+Change Log
 -----------
 ### 0.2 (July.20.2011)
 - New initial public release.
-- Added help stickies in SEO dashboard so users can get assistance.
+- Added yellow help stickies in SEO dashboard so users can get assistance.
 - Added support for search results pages.

 ### 0.1 (June.14.2011)